Art & Design

 through to give a stone like quality to the art work.

-Finally I give the sculpture a few coats of varnish to finish it off.
+Finally I give the sculpture a few coats of varnish with resin to finish it off.

 so is for